rjasi/what-if-I-had-invested-in-vanguards/README.md

 # What if I don't invest?

-Disclaimer: I'm not a financial expert so all this information could not be 100% accurate!
+**Disclaimer: I'm not a financial expert so all this information could very well be wrong!**

 ![Demo](img/demo.gif)